 The skills deficit in the UK is not a new challenge.
-As reported in our recent skills-focused white paper, in 2019 a quarter of all vacancies were skills-deficit related, with 60% of these in medium- and high-skilled roles.
+As reported in our recent skills-focused white paper, in 2019 a quarter of all vacancies were skills-deficit related.
+60% of these were in medium and high skilled roles.

 A pan-sector skills gap

 The mismatch between jobseekers’ skills and the skills employers need continues to impact human resources departments.
 Businesses across a wide range of sectors are struggling to fill vacancies.
-The Open University Business Barometer 2021 reports that 40% of business leaders in 2021 are struggling to recruit specialist talent, while over a quarter recognise the difficulty in hiring entry-level staff.
+The Open University Business Barometer 2021 reports that 40% of business leaders in 2021 are struggling to recruit specialist talent.
+Over a quarter recognise the difficulty in hiring entry-level staff.

 It’s a struggle that’s being reported across sector-specific media platforms.
 For example, the sudden resurgence in available jobs in the arts sector has left arts organisations struggling to recruit the talent they need.
 Arts Jobs reported: “The number of job listings on our site more than doubled over the six months to September.
 When we surveyed the sector, 71% said it was more difficult to recruit now than before the pandemic.
 The hardest jobs to fill were middle-level managerial roles followed by senior positions, indicating a potential talent drain.”
 Similarly, RIBA Future Trends Survey has found that one in five architectural practices are struggling to find the talent they need.
 The reason cited is the exodus of talent from the UK due to Brexit and the pandemic.

 At the same time, the government is issuing Skilled Worker Visas to recruit the labour needed in the UK from elsewhere.
 The list of shortage occupations that qualify includes everything from scientists and engineers to dancers and graphic designers.